paolaarm/UPS_API/README_REST_Client.md

 * UPS_BASE_URL -> https://wwwcie.ups.com [Testing] ->  https://onlinetools.ups.com [Production]

-4. Back in the HTTP file added an environment variable  for UPS_INQUIRY_NUMBER then created a POST request to obtain credentials and named the request --> # @name response
+4. Back in the HTTP file created a POST request to obtain credentials and named the request --> # @name response

  * Utilized the same request structure to obtain Testing access token and Production access token simply by changing the environment.